Divorce is more or less always atrocious. But it doesn’t always have to be a knock-down drag-out legal brawl, either.

 How to file for divorce online using LegalZoom Divorce (by Wevorce)

 - A phone consultation to help familiarize you with the program and organize your concerns into the emotional, financial and legal aspects of divorce.

-- LegalZoom-Wevorce creates a personalized plan, custom-created for your family, and initiates all the court documents you will need.
+- LegalZoom-Wevorce builds a personalized plan, custom-created for your family, and initiates all the court documents you will need.

-- Create a plan for how to divvy up assets and debts and map out both your and your spouse’s financial futures.
+- Your team creates a parenting plan with a goal of minimizing conflict.
+They also help create a plan for how to divvy up assets and debts and map out both your and your spouse’s financial futures.

 A self-guided Wevorce package takes on average less than one month to complete.